brunonlinespace/nuxpad.py/README.md

 5. Alternatively, you can grant "executable" permissions to the file and launch it via your file manager.
 6. Have fun!

-<strong>Current version: Version 46.</strong>
+<strong>Current version: Version 58.4.</strong>
-- Fixed the search box style not to change with user "display font" but match the rest of the UI instead.
+- This was a major update: In this version, you can select which layout you prefer: in-line search box or split to the bottom; there is also a new toggle to switch the line and character counters on and off
 - Rest of the change log in the "Archive" branch (https://github.com/brunonlinespace/nuxpad.py/tree/archive).

 <hr>